 Tapping

-Last but not least, tapping is a machining process for creating internal threads.
+Last, tapping is a machining process for creating internal threads.

 A tap, which has given the name for the entire operation, is a cylindrical or conical thread-cutting tool.
 It has many threads of required form on the periphery.
-By combining rotary with axial motions, a thread can be cut even in such soft material as aluminum is.
+By combining rotary with axial motions, a thread can be cut even in such a soft material as aluminum is.

-Best Strategies and Tips for Aluminum Machining
+6. Best Strategies and Tips for Aluminum Machining

 To assist you in CNC aluminum machining, we accumulated our experience and formed a list of strategies, advice, and tips.

+• Maintain a consistent temperature.
+Fluctuations in working environment temperature may cause an excess in humidity, which causes aluminum oxidation.
 Alternatively, failure to maintain a stable temperature of the part while machining would immediately result in batches of sub-quality production with no further use.
 So, always consult specifications and suppliers of metal to know that temperature is to be maintained.

 If a CNC machine is forced to make less frequent but deep cuts, the life of tooling deteriorates rapidly.
 It also conceives metal chips that are harder to get rid of.
 Frequent, shallow passes work much better overall.

-Some Common Questions and Solutions to Issues
+7. Some Common Questions and Solutions to Issues

 1. How to Get Awesome Surface Finishes on Aluminum?